 While these cards technically earn cash back, you can turn that cash back into valuable Chase Ultimate Rewards points as long as you hold a card that earns them.
 That includes the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® or even the Chase Ink Business Preferred® Credit Card.

 Best of all, neither of these cards charges an annual fee, making them a great addition to your Chase card portfolio if you are eligible for a Chase business card.
-Here's a rundown of all three cards and their current sign-up bonus offers.
+Here's a rundown of all three cards.

-The biggest difference is that the Chase Ink Unlimited will earn a straight 1.5x points (1.5% cash back) on all purchases, while the Chase Ink Business Cash will earn 5x points (5% cash back) on internet, cable, and phone service; office supply purchases on your first $25,000 of spending each year, 2x points (2% cash back) on restaurants and gas stations on your first $25,000 of spending each year, and 1x points (1% cash back) on all other eligible spending.
+The biggest difference is that the Chase Ink Unlimited will earn a straight 1.5x points (1.5% cash back) on all purchases made for your business, while the Chase Ink Business Cash will earn 5x points (5% cash back) on internet, cable, and phone service; office supply purchases on your first $25,000 of spending each year, 2x points (2% cash back) on restaurants and gas stations on your first $25,000 of spending each year, and 1x points (1% cash back) on all other eligible spending.

 Click Here to learn more about the Chase Ink Business Cash Credit Card.